rossetti/KSLBook/docs/02-Chapter2.md

 is created via `KSLRandom.nextRNStream()` and then used to generate new random numbers.
 From a conceptual standpoint, each stream contains an independent sequence of random numbers from any other stream (unless of course they are made from different providers).
 They are conceptually infinite and independent due to their enormous periods.

+::: {.example #ch2ex2 name="KSLRandom"}
+This example illustrates how to use the `KSLRandom` class to create streams, advance the stream, and reset the stream.
 ```kt
 fun main() {
     val s1 = KSLRandom.defaultRNStream()